RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 In short, while both medications work for the treatment of hair loss, there’s some evidence that dutasteride may be slightly more effective.

-One reason that dutasteride may be a slightly more effective treatment than finasteride is that it appears to prevent more testosterone from being converted into DHT, the hormone that causes male pattern baldness.
+One reason that dutasteride may be a slightly more effective treatment than finasteride is that it appears to prevent more testosterone from being converted into DHT.

-Another reason could be that dutasteride has a longer half-life, meaning it stays in the body for longer than finasteride after it’s taken.
+Why does dutasteride seemingly have more of an effect on DHT than finasteride?
+One theory is that dutasteride has a longer half-life, meaning it stays in the body longer than finasteride after it’s taken.

-Dutasteride’s half-life is approximately five weeks, meaning one dose of dutasteride is capable of remaining in the body for several months.
+Dutasteride’s half-life is approximately five weeks, meaning one dose of dutasteride can remain in the body for more than a month.

 Finasteride, on the other hand, has a half-life of approximately five to six hours.
 This means that each dose of finasteride lasts for a significantly shorter period of time in your body than a typical dose of dutasteride.

-Of course, this doesn’t mean that finasteride isn’t effective at stopping hair loss in men.
-Several studies have found that finasteride produces a reduction in hair loss and, for many men, serious improvements in hair growth.
+Of course, this doesn’t mean finasteride isn’t effective at stopping hair loss in men.
+Several studies have found that finasteride reduces hair loss and, for many men, leads to serious improvements in hair growth.

-In this study, 99.1 percent of balding men who used finasteride over a 10-year period found that their hair loss stopped during treatment.
-91.5 percent of the men experienced improvements in hair growth while using finasteride.
+In this study, 99.1 percent of balding men who used finasteride over a 10-year period reported that their hair loss stopped during treatment, while 91.5 percent of the men experienced improvements in hair growth.

-In general, the majority of men with hair loss who use finasteride report that their hair loss either slows down, stops or reverses over the course of several months.
+In general, most men with hair loss who use finasteride report that their hair loss either slows down, stops or reverses with long-term treatment.

-While there is study data that suggests dutasteride may increase hair growth in men more than finasteride, this doesn’t mean that dutasteride should be viewed as an alternative to finasteride for hair loss that’s necessarily better to use.
+While there is study data that suggests dutasteride may increase hair growth in men more than finasteride, this doesn’t mean that dutasteride is necessarily better to use as a hair loss treatment.

-Because finasteride and dutasteride both work by inhibiting the 5-alpha reductase enzyme and reducing the amount of DHT in your body, they have similar side effects.
+So, finasteride and dutasteride both work by inhibiting the 5-alpha reductase enzyme and reducing the amount of DHT in your body.
+Does this mean they have similar side effects?

 The most common side effects of finasteride are: